monnoval/monnoval.github.io/_posts/2015-08-12-developers-tools-frustration.md

 Alright, my frustration is trying to evolve into unconditional hate.
 Time will be the judge if this is good for me, lol!

 If you have the same issue, do write, talk, and discuss about it.
-It would be for the good of every developer to know that there is an issue creeping in.
+It would be for the good of every developer to know these issues are creeping in.